maizzle/maizzle.com/content/docs/api.md

 ### Transformers

-Transformers, such as CSS inlining or minification, are opt-in: they transform content only when you enable them.
+Most Transformers, such as CSS inlining or minification, are opt-in: they transform content only when you enable them.
 Since you don't need to pass in a Maizzle config object, this means that most of them will not run.

 The following Transformers always run: